chromeos/chromeos.dev/pages/en/publish/pwa-in-play.md

 @[youtube](https://www.youtube.com/watch?v=3bAQPnxLd4c)

 !!! aside.message--warning
-Since the time of publishing this video, Bubblewrap no longer generates the digital asset links file for you anymore.
-This functionality has moved to the [`fingerprint`](https://github.com/GoogleChromeLabs/bubblewrap/tree/main/packages/cli#fingerprint) command in the tool.
+Since the time of publishing this video, Bubblewrap no longer generates the Digital Asset Links file for you anymore.
+Check out the [`fingerprint`](https://github.com/GoogleChromeLabs/bubblewrap/tree/main/packages/cli#fingerprint) command in the tool instead.
 !!!

-## Publishing your Android App Bundle
+## Publishing your app to Google Play

-When you’re ready to publish your Android App Bundle to Google Play, do the following:
+When you’re ready to publish your app to Google Play, do the following:

 - Make sure your [Google Play Developer account is set up](https://support.google.com/googleplay/android-developer/answer/6112435?authuser=1).
 - Check that your [developer account details](https://support.google.com/googleplay/android-developer/answer/139626?authuser=1) are accurate.